About

 In October 2022, Jazzwise carried Stuart Nicholson’s features on Leonard Cohen, “A Blue Hallelujah” and Julia Hülsmann, “A New Point of Entry.”

 In November 2022, Jazzwise carried Stuart Nicholson’s feature on The Bad Plus, “Breaking Good.”
+During the same month the Eliane Henri documentary film HARGROVE on the life of trumpeter Roy Hargrove was released which contained three photographs from Stuart Nicholson’s photographic archive.

 The December 2022/January 2023 edition of Jazzwise carried Stuart Nicholson’s cover feature on Albert Ayler, “Spirits Flying High.”